 It is almost similar to the mortgage, but there’s a thin line between Mortgage and Hypothecation.
 In hypothecation, the assets are not immediately transferred to the lender.
 It does remain in the interest of the borrower.
-Now if the borrower is unable to pay the money, then the lender would take the possession of it.
+Now, if the borrower is unable to pay the money, then the lender would take possession of it.
 And then maybe the lender would sell it off to get back the money.
 There is another difference between the two.
 In hypothecation, the property that is at stake isn’t immovable property, but movable property like car, vehicle, accounts receivableAccounts ReceivableAccounts receivables refer to the amount due on the customers for the credit sales of the products or services made by the company to them.
 It appears as a current asset in the corporate balance sheet., stocks, etc.

-- Also, in this the amount of loan is also much lower than the home loans.
+Also, in this, the amount of loan is also much lower than the home loans.
 So, the terms and conditions are not as stringent as in the mortgages.

 Let’s take a hypothecation example to illustrate the concept.
 Let’s say that you have decided to take a vehicle loan for your business.
 This would be used for your business.
 So, you went ahead and approached a bank.

-The bank said that they will offer you a loan, but you need to take the loan under hypothecation.
+The bank said that they would offer you a loan, but you need to take the loan under hypothecation.
 The bank further explained that the vehicle that you want to take would be used by and owned by you only.
 The bank will help you will assist in the loan.
-But the vehicle that you own would be hypothecated and if you aren’t able to pay the amount due to the bank within a certain period of time, the vehicle would be possessed by the bank.
+But the vehicle that you own would be hypothecated, and if you aren’t able to pay the amount due to the bank within a certain period of time, the vehicle would be possessed by the bank.

-You agreed to the proposal of the bank and the bank has offered you a loan.
+You agreed to the proposal of the bank, and the bank has offered you a loan.

-What is Hypothecation Agreement?
+What is the Hypothecation Agreement?

-The hypothecation agreement between the borrower and the lender isn’t done in verbal agreement.
+The hypothecation agreement between the borrower and the lender isn’t done in a verbal agreement.
 Rather it is done through a document called hypothecation deed.